CHEROKEE HISTORY TIMELINE

 1992

 Chief Mankiller signs tribal-state tobacco compact.
-Law enforcement agreement signed which provides for cross-deputization between the Cherokee Nation Marshal Service and federal, state, and local governments.
+A law enforcement agreement is signed which provides for cross-deputization between the Cherokee Nation Marshal Service and federal, state, and local governments.
+August 24, Bureau of Indian Affairs' Acting Assistant Secretary of the Interior Ron Eden sends a letter to the Keetoowahs confirming the Band's autonomy, separate recognition and independent eligibility for services and trust land acquisition.

 1993